Withdrawal

 To officially begin the withdrawal process, the student should notify the Enrollment Management Office of their intent.
 The student should complete the online form located in the Login Portal.
 The Financial Aid Office will use the date that you submitted the withdrawal request as the official withdrawal date.
 Withdrawal dates may also be established when an instructor reports a student as withdrawn.
 In this case, the date the instructor reports the withdrawal will be used to determine the percent earned.

 The Financial Aid Office must determine if you were a recipient of Title IV funds who withdrew prior to the 60 percent point and perform the Return of Title IV Funds calculation.
 Return to Title IV Calculations are based on the date that request was submitted to HCC student services.
 R2T4 calculations for an unofficial withdraw (one where no form was completed by the student or faculty) are based on the 50% point of the semester.
 If it is determined that you received an overpayment, the Financial Aid Office is required to send written notification to you with the amount owed and the Title IV program to repay.
 This notification will be sent to you no later than 30 calendar days after the Financial Aid Office is notified of your withdrawal.
-Students will not be allowed to register or receive an official transcript until their account is cleared.
+Students will not be allowed to register until their account is cleared.

 Please contact the Financial Aid Office prior to withdrawing from classes- this may save you money and future eligibility for financial aid funds.